List of RuPaul's Drag U episodes

-RuPaul's Drag U was an American reality television series that aired from 2010-2012.
+RuPaul's Drag U is an American reality television series that aired from 2010-2012.
 In each episode of the series, three women are given drag makeovers and taught to access their "inner divas".
 Each is judged and evaluated on her "Drag Point Average", or "DPA": (also standing for drag transformation, performance and attitude adjustment).
 The contestant with the highest DPA wins.
 RuPaul is the "President" of Drag U.